ogurez/NodeJSMP/README.md

 To run the application install the dependencies first with `npm install`.

 After that you need to prepare your local DB.
-Follow the instructions here `https://www.postgresql.org/docs/15/tutorial-start.html` to install and create your Postgres DB.
+Follow the instructions here [Postgres instructions](https://www.postgresql.org/docs/15/tutorial-start.html) to install and create your Postgres DB.

 Next you shoud run `npm run db-create` which will create Users table and add some rows there.